 About the Author

-Dr. Michaela O’Donnell is the Senior Director of the Max De Pree Center for Leadership where she partners with Mark Roberts in overseeing the center’s vision, strategy, program, and team, all with the goal of helping leaders like you respond faithfully to God in all seasons of your life and leadership.
+Dr. Michaela O’Donnell is the author of Make Work Matter: Your Guide to Meaningful Work in a Changing World.
+She is also the executive director of the Max De Pree Center for Leadership where she oversees the center’s vision, strategy, program, and team, all with the goal of helping leaders like you respond faithfully to God in all seasons of your life and leadership.